RosaRojacr/YesManTest/README.md

 **Fake citations are a dominant sycophancy vector.** "According to Johnson et al. (2024) published in Nature..." caused immediate capitulation in 3 of 5 models under default prompting.
 Models defer to academic authority so strongly that a fabricated citation overrides their actual knowledge.

 **Sycophancy is a weight-level problem, not a prompting problem.** The hardened prompt helped but produced zero held-firm results.
-LoRA and DPO training — which modify the model weights directly — were the only interventions that produced genuine resistance.
+LoRA and DPO training, which modify the model weights directly, were the only interventions that produced genuine resistance.

-**Anti-sycophancy interventions don't stack linearly.** The LoRA model with a hardened prompt performs worse than with the default prompt — it becomes overly rigid and argumentative.
+**Anti-sycophancy interventions don't stack linearly.** The LoRA model with a hardened prompt performs worse than with the default prompt: it becomes overly rigid and argumentative.
 There's an optimal zone between "yes-man" and "stubborn contrarian."

 **Weak baselines predict instant collapse.** When a model's initial response was already uncertain, it almost always capitulated at Level 1.
 Baseline confidence is a useful proxy for sycophancy vulnerability.